-If you'd like to make a donation to help keep us 'on the road' and providing this invaluable service then you can do so at any of these online donation sites.
-Just click on the logo and donate away.
+If you'd like to make a donation to help keep us 'on the road' and providing this invaluable service then you can do so at any of our online donation sites.

 Blood Bike groups were operational in much

 Savings were made to the NHS hospitals,

 £100,000 per year by out of hours ‘Free of

 Service By Emergency Rider Volunteers (SERV) is a registered charity and was started by a group of Surrey motorcyclists in 1981.

 They learnt that hospitals spent very significant sums of money on out of hours transport and decided: